+Moapa Solar Energy Center Scoping Report October 2012

 26 APPENDIX D - CODING CATEGORIES DESCRIPTION Appendix C contains a listing of the issue category topics and assigned codes corresponding to each.
 27 CODE CATEGORIES PN Purpose and Need ALT Alternatives CLI Climate WAT Water Resources AQ Air Quality CUL Cultural Resources BIO Biology Resources SOC Socioeconomics AQ Air Quality LAN Land/Resource Use HEA Health and Safety CUM Cumulative OTH Other

 28 APPENDIX E - SCOPING COMMENTS RECEIVED This Appendix contains all scoping comments received.
 Each comment is identified by a document number and comments have been coded according to the coding list contained in Appendix D.

-29 "Comment Reference Document 1 Bureau of Indian Affairs September 5, 2012 Western Regional Office, Branch of Environmental Quality Attn: Ms. Amy Heuslein 2600 North Central Avenue, 4th Floor Phoenix, AZ 85004-3008 Sent via e-mail: amy.heuslein@bia.gov RE: Scoping comments- Moapa Solar Energy Center Project Dear Ms. Heuslein: On behalf of the Center for Biological Diversity (""Center""), please accept this set of scoping comments regarding the Notice of Intent to prepare an Environmental Impact Statement (""EIS"") for the Moapa Solar Energy Center Project (""MSEC"").
-The Center is a non-profit, public interest environmental organization dedicated to the protection of native species and their habitats through science, policy, and environmental law.
+29 "Comment Reference Document 1 Bureau of Indian Affairs September 5, 2012 Western Regional Office, Branch of Environmental Quality Attn: Ms. Amy Heuslein 2600 North Central Avenue, 4th Floor Phoenix, AZ 85004-3008 Sent via e-mail: amy.heuslein@bia.gov RE: Scoping comments- Moapa Solar Energy Center Project Dear Ms. Heuslein: On behalf of the Center for Biological Diversity ("Center"), please accept this set of scoping comments regarding the Notice of Intent to prepare an Environmental Impact Statement ("EIS") for the Moapa Solar Energy Center Project ("MSEC").
+The Center is a non-profit, public interest environmental organization dedicated to the protection of native species and the native species' habitats through science, policy, and environmental law.
 The Center has over 375,000 members and on-line activists throughout Nevada and the United States.
-We submit these comments on behalf of our members, activists, staff, and members of the general public who are interested in protecting native species and their habitats in Nevada and particularly those lands that would be impacted by the proposed action.
+The Center submits these comments on behalf of the Center's members, activists, staff, and members of the general public who are interested in protecting native species and the native species' habitats in Nevada and particularly those lands that would be impacted by the proposed action.
 The development of renewable energy is a critical component of efforts to reduce carbon pollution and climate-warming gases, avoid the worst consequences of global warming, and to assist in meeting needed emission reductions.
 The Center strongly supports the development of renewable energy production, and the generation of electricity from solar power, in particular.
 However, like any project, proposed solar power projects should be thoughtfully planned to minimize impacts to the environment.
 In particular, renewable energy projects should avoid impacts to sensitive species and habitat, and should be sited in proximity to the areas of electricity end-use in order to reduce the need for extensive new transmission corridors and the efficiency loss associated with extended energy transmission.
 Only by maintaining the highest environmental standards with regard to local impacts, and effects on species and habitat, can renewable energy production be truly sustainable.
-We are grateful for this opportunity to submit scoping comments to you for your consideration in preparing the draft environmental impact statement for this project.
-We present the following initial comments addressing those issues and concerns for your consideration:"
+The Center is grateful for this opportunity to submit scoping comments to Ms. Amy Heuslein for Ms. Amy Heuslein's consideration in preparing the draft environmental impact statement for the Moapa Solar Energy Center Project.
+The Center presents the following initial comments addressing those issues and concerns for Ms. Amy Heuslein's consideration:"